+VI.
 NATURAL GAS PROCUREMENT, TRANSPORTATION AND STORAGE

+In June 2019, BVES’ agreement with Southwest Gas Corporation (“SWG”) expired and BVES transferred from a GS-70 rate schedule to a Commercial GS-40 rate schedule.
 BVES operated the BVPP to meet winter peaking loads during the Review Period.
-To provide natural gas for the BVPP, BVES purchased natural gas and entered into a natural gas transportation service agreement with its local distribution company, Southwest Gas Corporation (“SWG”) to transport gas from Southern California Gas (“SoCalGas”) Company’s natural gas transmission system to the BVPP.
+Prior to the expiration of the GS-70 rate schedule agreement with SWG, BVES purchased natural gas and entered into a natural gas transportation service agreement with its local distribution company SWG to transport gas from Southern California Gas (“SoCalGas”) Company’s natural gas transmission system to the BVPP.

-Procurement of Natural Gas
+A. Procurement of Natural Gas

 BVES purchased small amounts of natural gas as compared to other electric generating facility owners.
 As such, BVES is a price-taker in the natural gas market.
 BVES’ gas purchase process has evolved over time.
 BVES initiated its gas acquisition process by contacting a number of gas marketers to determine who might be interested in serving BVES’ modest gas purchase requirements.
 Over time, BVES executed enabling agreements with Pacific Summit, HESCO, Redwood Gas Marketing and British Petroleum (“BP”) to permit BVES to purchase gas from several different gas suppliers, though only the enabling agreement with BP remains.
 BVES has considered adding additional natural gas suppliers to its portfolio, but the small quantities of gas to purchase has historically discouraged sellers to engage in time-consuming competitive bidding.

-The table below summarizes the average monthly natural gas market prices for the United States and the monthly gas prices paid by BVES during the Review Period.

-Table 2.12 BVES Natural Gas Costs and US Average Price ($/Thousand Cubic Feet)